PowerSheetco/rss-reader-upwork/privacy-policy.md

 * See, edit, create, and delete all your Google Sheets spreadsheets.
 Necessary to access the spreadsheet from the Google Apps Script.
 We access only the RSS Reader Upwork spreadsheet.
 * View and manage your forms in Google Drive
-  * We are using a Settings form to make it easier to change settings.
+  * We are using the settings form to make it easier to change settings.
 We access only the Settings form bound the RSS Reader spreadsheet.
 * Connect to an external service
-  * This is necessary to fetch the feed files.
+  * This is necessary to fetch the feed files
 * Send email as you
   * This is necessary to send you email notifications.
 We need only the access to SEND but not READ - your Gmail in tier 1.
-We don't need read access to Gmail in tier 1 - only in next tiers.
+We don't need read access to Gmail in tier 1
 * Allow this application to run when you are not present
-  * This in necessary to regularly run script to check feeds for updates
+  * This in necessary to regularly run script

 Besides that by using the Reader you are sharing with us the following information: